 The most important and therefore most difficult choice when developing or processing plastic products is choosing the best material for the right reasons.
 This is sometimes in contrast with the desired properties.
-It’s our goal to find the optimal balance between functional and visible properties as this will be the backbone of your project.
+It’s our goal to find the optimal balance between functional esthetics and properties as this will be the backbone of your project.

 One of the fastest ways to help the environment is to reduce the amount of fossil based raw materials.